 - Workfront – provides insight but does not have a free option that I’ve seen

 Social media can be quite a big task itself, so it definitely requires some sort of task management system.
 With so many platforms and the need to be constantly posting and engaging, there’s a lot to do.
 Between Instagram, TikTok, Twitter, Facebook, Youtube, and Pinterest, there’s a lot of places to post and keep content going live consistently, and though you may not be on all or only active occasionally on some, you may still need tools to help you with managing those platforms.
-Here are a couple of the ones that I love using that has helped me grow my following, keep organized, and help me save time.
+Here is a collection of the best software for task management and scheduling content that I love using that has helped me grow my following, keep organized, and help me save time.

 Tailwind is easy to manage and the social media task management platform gives to many helpful hints and tips to keep you moving forward, staying organized and growing your social media.